lsu-ddem/digital-storytelling/content/1-Imagery/imagery-assessment-student.md

    * Start the class with a fun activity: write a short story inspired by a meme or image displayed by your teacher.
 2. **Prepare Your Tools**

-   * Download the comic strip creator app as instructed by your teacher.
+   * Use one of the following tools as instructed by your teacher:
+   *
    * Familiarize yourself with the app’s features to prepare for the project.
 3. **Create Your Comic Strip**